wpexpertsio/cf7-honeypot/readme.txt

 2. Honeypot CF7 Form Tag Settings

 == Changelog ==
+= 2.0.3 =
+General code cleanup, better adherence to WP coding standards and fixes for i18n functions.

 = 2.0.2 =
-Replaced text domain constant with plain string for better i18n compatability in some plugins.
+Replaced text domain constant with plain string for better i18n compatability.

 = 2.0.1 =
 Hotfix for issue with options not being set on upgrade.